 How I've found a table at Osteria Francescana

-If you don't know it yet, Osteria Francescana is 2018's #1 restaurant in the world, 3 Michelin's stars, and the most famous restaurant in Italy so far.
+If you don't know it yet, Osteria Francescana is 2018's #1 restaurant in the world, 3 Michelin stars, and the most famous restaurant in Italy so far.

-Finding a table at Massimo Bottura's is not a simple game: with only 12 tables and a 3 months advance reservation policy, you should feel lucky to at least sit in there.
+Finding a table at Massimo Bottura's is not a simple game: with only 12 tables and a 3-month advance reservation policy, you should feel lucky to at least sit in there.

 She's a passionate foodie, owner of a food tour company based in Melbourne, who spent some time in Bologna to learn Italian.

-She needs one more person to fill a table for 4, so I ended up with her and 2 other classmates.
+She needed one more person to fill a table for 4, so I ended up with her and 2 other classmates.
 I didn't expect my first time at Francescana with 3 strangers, anyway I had such an amazing time.

 Guess what?
 I was the only Italian customer in the restaurant, which made me think a bit.

 What you eat at Francescana

 I didn't enter Osteria Francescana with the thrill of coming into a sacred place and I felt no pressure to have the best meal of my life.

 Probably because I don't have TV, I don't blindly trust rankings and because it's just a dinner, what I care about the most is the food.

 We chose together 'Festina Lente', the cheaper menu of 9 dishes (220€), paired with the wine tasting (130€).